| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Notice that if it lacks user name and password, then

-Only use SASL mechanism mech.
-Use this option several times to set a list of allowed mechanisms.
+Use the SASL mechanism mech.
+Give this option several times to set a list of allowed mechanisms.

 Verbose output.
-Multiple options increase the verbosity.
+Multiple options increase verbosity.
 Maximum verbosity level is 3.

 Display program version number and exit.